rr-learning/CausalWorld/docs/guide/task_setups.rst

 There are two default modes of observation spaces: 'cameras' and 'structured'

-cameras: Three cameras are mounter around the trifinger robot pointing on the floor.
+cameras: Three cameras are mounted around the trifinger robot pointing on the floor.
 In this mode the observations after each time step are the three raw rgb images from these cameras showing the actual tool_blocks and fingers.
 The goal shape is depicted in three additional rgb images in which the robot fingers are removed from the scene.